matn7/CS-Notes/src/main/java/mutithreading/README.md

 - Atomic operations:
     - Assignments to primitive types (excluding double and long).
     - Assignments to references.
-    - Assignments to double and long using volatile keyword.
+    - Assignments to double and long using `volatile` keyword.

 ### Race condition

-- Condition when multiple threads are accessing a shared resources.
+- Condition when multiple threads are accessing a shared resource.
 - At least one thread is modifying the resource.
 - The timing of threads scheduling may cause incorrect results.
 - The core of the problem is non atomic operations performed on shared resource.